FOGProject/fog-docs/docs/management/user-management.md

             :   -   You can also give API access or a friendly display name

--   After filling in the required information click on the \"Create User\" button.
+-   After filling in the required information click on the "Create User" button.

 ## Modifying users

 FOG accounts can be modified from within the users section.

--   First you must locate the account you wish to modify by clicking on the \"List all Users\" button on the left hand side of the page.
+-   First you must locate the account you wish to modify by clicking on the "List all Users" button on the left hand side of the page.

 -   When a user is located, click on the username to get to the edit page